Exact Volumes of Semi-Algebraic Convex Bodies

 at $s=c_2$.
 By Proposition~\ref{prop:slice_vol}, the integrand is annihilated by a Picard--Fuchs operator $P \in D_{x_i}$.
 Therefore, by the fundamental theorem of calculus, it follows that

 As before for $\varphi$, one can solve for $\psi$ by providing suitable initial conditions, this time in terms of the values of $\psi'(s)$, which is the volume of the slice over $x_i =s$.

 This leads to an algorithm that computes the volume integral \eqref{eq:vol} as a solution of a Picard--Fuchs operator.
 Since solving the Picard--Fuchs operator requires initial conditions which are volume computations of lower-dimensional slices, the algorithm is recursive with depth $n$.
 Algorithm~\ref{alg:volume2} takes as input $k$ concave polynomials and returns the volume of $C$ to a chosen precision.
 It implicitly calls Algorithm~\ref{alg:volume1}, a recursive algorithm that computes the volume of the deformed convex body.
 Algorithms~\ref{alg:volume2} and~\ref{alg:volume1} were presented in more general form in \cite{Lairez_volumes_semi_algebraic_sets}.
-The two algorithms make use of several subroutines, which will only be shortly described in this section: \begin{itemize} \item \texttt{CreativeTelescoping}$(I, x_i)$: Returns an element $P$ of the integration ideal of $I$ that integrates out all variables but $x_i$, using a suitable creative telescoping algorithm.
-See also Section~\ref{sec:performance}. \end{itemize} \begin{itemize} \item \texttt{SuitableValues}$(P, (a,b))$: Returns a list for suitable values for $x_i \in (a,b)$ to uniquely determine a solution of $P$ on $(a,b)$.
+The two algorithms make use of several subroutines, which will only be shortly described in this section.
+Subroutines (2), (4) and (5) are explained further in Section~\ref{sec:adaptation}. \begin{enumerate} \item \texttt{CreativeTelescoping}$(I, x_i)$: Returns an element $P$ of the integration ideal of $I$ that integrates out all variables but $x_i$, using a suitable creative telescoping algorithm.
+See also Section~\ref{sec:performance}. \end{enumerate} \begin{enumerate} \item \texttt{SuitableValues}$(P, (a,b))$: Returns a list of suitable values for $x_i \in (a,b)$ to uniquely determine a solution of $P$ on $(a,b)$.